 Use the ICD-O-3 manual to code the primary site for cases diagnosed on or after January 1, 2001, or the ICD-O-2 manual for cases diagnosed prior to January 1, 2001.
-Follow all general rules as well as site-specific rules in the MP/H Coding Manual to determine the number of primaries and corresponding abstracts to be completed.
+Follow all general rules as well as Site-Specific Data Item (SSDI) Manual rules to determine the number of primaries and corresponding abstracts to be completed.
 Use all information available in the medical record to determine the specific site.